From 1970 – Today

 In the mid-80s, responding to the growing needs of the community, PSHH then moved into the development of rental housing.
 The next four decades saw us adding nearly 2,000 rental units through new construction, preservation, and rehabilitation.
 Combined with vital and much needed supportive services, which we began to add in the 1990s, our neighborhoods now provide housing to over 5,000 individuals.

 We are an organization of over 200 employees serving communities in four counties throughout the Central Coast.
-To learn more about our work read our Annual Report.
+To learn more about our work read our Impact Report.